 In the wake of Ferguson and other high profile Dallas officer shootings, I’ve come to realize and maybe selfishly, I’d like him to retire.

 The individuals who have been shot weren’t upstanding citizens to begin with.
-Robbery and grand theft, but they are victims?
+Robbery and grand theft, but they are the victims?
+What about the officers who have served their community for countless years and are now the center of media attention focused on a split second judgment call they felt they had to make?
+What about their families who are also going through this struggle?
 These deaths are indeed a tragedy, but of broken homes and lack of fatherly guidance.
-This is not excessive force, blaming officers for doing his/her job is not the answer.
+Blaming officers for doing his/her job is not the answer.
 The community should take responsibility individually and collectively for their children who when left unguided is more likely to become an offender.
 Solve the issue at its core, everything begins at home.

 There was a moment, a realization the other day that I haven’t been living my best life.
 I haven’t been being my best self.
 I need a renewal.
 I need a start again, fresh perspective.
 Between work and school, trying to find time for a relationship and the realization I’ve lost connection with many of my friends, I’m at a place that… I don’t particularly like.
 I was sure that in taking theology classes, I would find myself closer to Jesus…. nope.
 I thought attending Liberty University would bring me closer…nope.
 I’m not at a loss because I clearly understand the condition of my relationship with God is a direct reflection of how I’ve been spending my time, or rather not spending my time.
 I’m reminded that my relationship with God is just that - a relationship.
 If I’m not investing, the returns will not come.
 There is no shortcut, just commitment and perseverance.